MichaelKentBurns/MichaelKentBurns.com/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.1.7 =

+* Fix: Enhancing WooCommerce Default Pages Exclusion Conditions from Cache.
+* Fix: Lazy-load placeholder changed to base64 encoding in order to fix incorrect characters from displaying.
+* Fix: Improving Compatibility of Delay All JS and Lazy Load Images Options with PHP 8.2
+* Fix: The Purge Cache After option's updated value is now accurately reflected when importing data through the Command Line Interface (CLI).
+* Fix: In Multisite where a file permission warning is displayed upon plugin reactivation following deactivation has been addressed.

 = 2.1.6 =